floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_ldap_authorisation.md

 * If a user has many roles, and these roles are deeply nested, this results in a lot of additional LDAP queries
 * This means more network roundtrips and thus, depending on your network latency and LDAP response times, a performance penalty.

-However, in most cases not all roles a user has are related to Elasticsearch / Kibana / Search Guard.
+However, in most cases not all roles a user has are related to OpenSearch/Elasticsearch / Dashboards/Kibana / Search Guard.
 You might need just one or two roles, and all other roles are irrelevant.
 If this is the case, you can use the nested role filter feature.

 With this feature, you can define a list of roles which are filtered out from the list of the user's roles, **before** nested roles are resolved. **Wildcards** and **regular expressions** are supported.

-So if you already know which roles are relevant for your Elasticsearch cluster and which aren't, simply list the irrelevant roles and enjoy improved performance.
+So if you already know which roles are relevant for your OpenSearch/Elasticsearch cluster and which aren't, simply list the irrelevant roles and enjoy improved performance.

 This only has an effect if `resolve_nested_roles` is `true`.